marcopennekamp/lore/specification/traits-structs.md

 A **struct** is a data type carrying a set of **properties** with optional default values and optional mutability.
 As structs describe actual instances, a struct type is always concrete and never abstract.
 A struct may extend traits and shapes, which is elaborated on further below.

 Structs can be defined using two **syntax styles**, either with properties in parentheses directly after the name, or with properties in a block, which offers more flexibility.
 In the block style, properties can be delimited using commas and newlines.
-Both approaches are permitted interchangeably, giving the ability to use both commas and newlines in the same struct definition.
-All styles and approaches should be chosen based on readability.

 Properties can be **accessed** using the member access notation `struct.property`.